Constellation-Labs/documentation-hub/nodes/validator/install.md

   <li>During the Join procedure call via the API</li>
   </ul>

-Following, during the process start-up, if a `seed list` is in place, you will fail the authentication process.
+During the process start-up, if a `seed list` is in place, you will fail the authentication process.

 :::danger MAINNET and TESTNET
 MainNet 2.0 and TestNet 2.0 both currently have a `seed list` in place.